solace-iot-team/solace-apim-reference-designs/apim-system/aws/self-contained/README.md

 ### Bootstrap

-Bootstrapping can get triggered by calling `bootstrap.sh`.
+Bootstrapping can get triggered by calling `create_infrastructure.sh`.

 After successfully bootstrapping EC2 instance IP and DNS-name can get found in `generated/boxes.json`